breckinloggins/ngtemplate/README.txt

 Variable Markers
 ----------------

 Markers that look like {{This}} are variable markers.
-When cxtemplate encounters a variable marker, it will look up the marker in the data dictionary.
+When ngtemplate encounters a variable marker, it will look up the marker in the data dictionary.
 If it finds a match, the marker will be replaced by the text in the dictionary.
 If the marker cannot be found in the dictionary, the marker will be erased from the output.